DaveBben/esp32-llm/README.md

-# Running an LLM on the ESP32
+# Running a LLM on the ESP32
 ![LLM on ESP32](/ESP32_LLM.jpg)

 ## Summary